CeciliaZuniga-Montanez/website/content/home/publications.md

 **Zuniga-Montanez, C.**, Lisauskaite, E., Hutchinson, J., Fricke, S. & Bowyer-Crane, C. (under review).
 Risk and Protective Factors Affecting Children's Socioemotional Skills in the First Year Post-Pandemic.
 Preprint available at https://osf.io/preprints/osf/jrvhq

-**Zuniga-Montanez, C**, Davies, C., Ligoxygakis, L., Kascelan, D. & Gonzalez-Gomez, N. (under review).
-How did COVID-19 affect young children’s language environment and language development?
-A scoping review.
-Preprint available at https://osf.io/sdcf3

 **Zuniga-Montanez, C.**, Fricke, S., Lisauskaite, E., Hutchinson, J., & Bowyer-Crane, C. (under review).
 ‘Making sure that people are in a good place is draining, and nobody does that for me’: The pandemic and its ongoing impact on teachers and headteachers.
 Preprint available at https://osf.io/gfsnq

+**Zuniga-Montanez, C**, Davies, C., Ligoxygakis, L., Kascelan, D. & Gonzalez-Gomez, N. (accepted).
+How did COVID-19 affect young children’s language environment and language development?
+A scoping review. *Journal of Child Psychology and Psychiatry*.
+Preprint available at https://osf.io/sdcf3

 **Zuniga-Montanez, C**. & Krott, A. (2024).
 Late Talkers can generalise trained labels by object shape similarities, but not unfamiliar labels. *Journal of Child Language*.
 1-24. https://doi.org/10.1017/S0305000924000163